delegate365/GovernanceToolkit365/README.md

 Note that all data is stored in a secure place.
 You need that for accessing the daily generated data.
 The keys are randomly generated.

-## Usage
+## Usage with Power BI

 - Access the data with the Storage Account name and key with a client tool, such as [Power BI](https://powerbi.microsoft.com/en-us/downloads/).
-You can download a GT365 dashboard sample zip-file from [here](https://governancetoolkit365.com/download/GovernanceToolkit365-Template.zip). (do not forget to [change the datasource](./power-bi-datasource.md) for the sample dashboard)
+- You can download a GT365 dashboard sample zip-file from [here](https://governancetoolkit365.com/download/GovernanceToolkit365-Template.zip).
+- Change the data source to your GT365 storage as described at [Connect-your-Governance-Toolkit-365-storage-to-Power-BI-Desktop.pdf](./PowerBI/Connect-your-Governance-Toolkit-365-storage-to-Power-BI-Desktop.pdf)
 - Adapt the Power BI dashboard as needed.
 See some sample dashboards here:

 [![link](./images/bi-demo-1.png)](./images/bi-demo-1 "Click to enlarge")